 This explanatory mini documentary by Mark Fairbrother tells the story of the project and our initial findings.
 It is dedicated to Diana Nemergut (1974-2015), who originally led the funded award, and who is deeply missed.

 Effects of an invasive grass on the Sonoran Desert

-In my doctoral research, I asked how predation and resource competition interact to determine species diversity, especially in the case of species invasions.
-I studied how buffel grass (Pennisetum ciliare), which had been introduced from Africa to North America, suppresses the regeneration of long-lived native plants where it spread.
+In my doctoral research, I studied how predation and resource competition interact to determine species diversity, especially in the case of species invasions.
+I specifically focused on how buffel grass (Pennisetum ciliare), which had been introduced from Africa to North America, suppresses the regeneration of long-lived native plants where it spread.
 I looked at whether the adult grass prevented native seeds from germinating and seedlings from establishing, and whether it did so through resource competition or through increasing the abundance of rodents that eat native seeds.
 The rodents eating native seeds in areas that buffel grass invades, however, act not only as consumers, but as seed-dispersers by burying them in shallow caches outside their burrow.
 To find out whether the rodents were burying seeds more often under buffel grass because its dense canopy provided better hiding places from owls, I used fluorescent powder to locate caches.
 Finally, I asked how the cover-seeking behavior to avoid predators might affect the diversity of the rodents themselves, especially if grass cover increased their effectiveness at hiding.
 Since there were no robust theoretical predictions for this, I used simple consumer-resource models to determine when predator avoidance behavior would increase or decrease the ability of the avoiders, who also compete for resources, to coexist.
 This project was supported by the Western National Parks Association, Garden Club of America’s Award in Desert Studies, and the Graduate and Professional Student Council’s Research Grants.